keajs/kea/README.md

     ]
   ])

-  // bind actions to functions
-  takeEvery = ({ actions }) => ({
+  // bind some actions to worker functions takeEvery = ({ actions }) => ({
     [actions.updateName]: this.nameLogger,
     [actions.increaseAge]: this.ageLogger,
     [actions.decreaseAge]: this.ageLogger
   })

-  // main loop of saga - update the slide every 5 sec run = function * () {
+  // main loop of saga
+  // - update the slide every 5 sec
+  run = function * () {
-    const { updateSlide } = this.actions
+    // to ease readability we list the actions this function uses on the top const { updateSlide } = this.actions

     while (true) {
-      // wait for someone to call the updateSlide action or 5 seconds to pass const { timeout } = yield race({
+      // wait for someone to call the updateSlide action or for 5 seconds to pass const { timeout } = yield race({
         change: take(updateSlide),
         timeout: delay(5000)